Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 { Movies: 6, Grocery: 4, Baby: 7, ... }
 ```

+_review your work with another student.
+Explain your code, get feedback on your work._

 **Challenge 5** - Use Reduce to make an array of objects that have a name and a count.
 This
 array will be similar to Challenge 4 but in a different format.
 For this list all of the names
 should be unique and each should only appear once!